 If we want to design and produce something, we definitely would require the help of a computer and manufacturing machines.
 A concept called CAM is used to communicate the instructions to the machines.

 In this article, we will discuss the following points:

 Introduction to CAM

 Computer-Aided Manufacturing is the use of software and computer-controlled machinery to automate a manufacturing process.
 Before we get on to the manufacturing process of a PCB, the manufacturers receive the designer’s files in different formats.
 These files define the concept of the required PCB.
 Now, a question might arise in our minds.
 What information would these files carry?
-These files contain the information about the board layers needed to fabricate the PCB like IPC netlist, copper artworks, solder mask artworks, drill file, fabrication drawing, etc. One of the prime advantages of the CAM system is its high degree of precision.
+These files contain the information about the board layers needed to fabricate the PCB like IPC netlist, copper artworks, solder mask artworks, drill file, fabrication drawings, etc. One of the prime advantages of the CAM system is its high degree of precision.